nlewis84/nlewis84.github.io/_posts/2021-02-14-band_audition_-_rails_project.markdown

 I have just wrapped up my third project through Flatiron School, the Rails Project.
 Check it out [here.](https://github.com/nlewis84/Band-Audition)

 ## Band Audition
 I decided to build an app for my wife to use.
 She is currently a middle school band director.
-Part of her responsibilities are to audition students for when instrument they are best suited for.
+Part of her responsibilities are to audition students for which instrument they are best suited for.
 This app would replace the Google Sheet she currently uses.

 ### Features
 * User Accounts